zimbres/WhatsUpGoldRemotePoller/README.md

 The Certificate will check for validity and expiration 30 days in advance, unless a different value is set in the 'CertificateExpiration' field in the appsettings.json file.

+`⚠️ Due to the way the httpClient is constructed for certificate validation, use it with care.
+Too frequent checks can lead to TCP exhaustion on the machine running the Poller.
+I suggest not setting the Polling Interval to less than 1 hour.`

+Authentication can be disabled by changing to 'false' the value of 'AuthEnabled' in appsettings.json file

 ---

 ## ⭐ Features